 - Seek advice.
 Along with seeking advice from the athlete, coaches can talk to other coaches, teachers, or administrators who have experience in working with athletes with disabilities.
 There are many coach-related chat forums on the internet and a coach can seek answers among his/her peers.
-Another great resource is the National Center on Physical Activity and Disability [http://www.ncpad.org/].
-They have numerous articles and brochures about techniques for inclusion for various sports.
+Another great resource is the National Center on Physical Activity and Disability., which has numerous articles and brochures about techniques for inclusion in various sports.

-Coaches are required to provide reasonable accommodations for athletes with disabilities but many coaches struggle with ways to successfully include these athletes.
+Coaches are required to provide reasonable accommodations for athletes with disabilities.
+However, many coaches struggle with ways to successfully include these athletes.
 For the most part, having the right attitude and a willingness to try is the key ingredient.
-If you are willing to try these other steps, than you will develop an environment where people recognize everyone’s abilities versus disabilities!
+If you are willing to try these other steps, then you will develop an environment where people recognize everyone’s abilities versus disabilities!

 Adapted Swim Committee (2001).
 Including swimmers with a disability: A guide for coaches.
 Retrieved on November 1, 2007, from http://www.usaswimming.org/USASWeb/_Rainbow/Documents/db2d2891-6891-4e56-b1c4-47d209afe9f8/adapted_coaches_brochure.pdf.